Sabalenka plays Pegula, and Osaka meets Anisimova in the US Open women's semifinals

-NEW YORK (AP) — Aryna Sabalenka faces Jessica Pegula, and Naomi Osaka meets Amanda Anisimova in the U.S. Open women's semifinals.
+NEW YORK (AP) — Aryna Sabalenka and Jessica Pegula have started their match Thursday night in the U.S. Open women's semifinals at Arthur Ashe Stadium.

+After that ends, Naomi Osaka and Amanda Anisimova will meet in the second semifinal.

-The first match, defending champion Sabalenka against Pegula in a rematch of last year's final, is scheduled to begin Thursday night at about 7 p.m.
-EDT in Arthur Ashe Stadium.
+Defending champion Sabalenka against Pegula is a rematch of last year's final.

 Thursday's winners will play against each other for the championship on Saturday.